|

 true love and total surrender to God is through

-a total acceptance of our essential broken
+a total acceptance of our essential

-emptiness and a commitment to chaste purity of heart.
-Clinging to a belief
+chaste purity of heart.
+Clinging to a belief that you can reject the holy

-that you can reject the holy importance of chastity fools only yourself.
+importance of chastity fools only yourself.
+And the more we try to

-And the more we try to fool ourselves the less we can accept the
+fool ourselves the less we can accept the

-healing of of our lives through the broken bread
+healing of our lives through the broken bread of

-of the holy Eucharist.
+the holy Eucharist.

 Disobedience